 Jack simply looked up at Riley, who was smiling broadly.

 “Nah,” he said.
 “Let me take this big lug indoors.
 Nice to meet you, Robbie.”
-Jack extended his right hand and Robbie rubbed his own on his best jeans before shaking Jack’s hand.
+Jack extended his right hand, and Robbie rubbed his own on his best jeans before shaking it.
 When Riley did the same Robbie shook and then took a step backward.
 He left the barn, walked around the corner, and leaned back against the wall.
-He wasn’t far enough away not to be able to hear Jack and Riley talking but he couldn’t make out whole words.
+He wasn’t far enough away not to be able to hear Jack and Riley talking, but he couldn’t make out whole words.
 Sighing, he turned to go find Neil and make his excuses.
-When he passed the open barn door he couldn’t have stopped himself from looking in if he’d tried.
+When he passed the open barn door, he couldn’t have stopped himself from looking in if he’d tried.

-Riley and Jack were locked so closely in an embrace you couldn’t see light between them.
-Riley had his head tilted back and Jack was tracing a path of kisses from jaw to throat.
-When Riley let out a groan of need and pushed Jack away from him and back against the barn wall it was possibly the most erotic thing Robbie had ever seen.
-Flushed and harder than he had been in days he left the area as quickly as he could.
+Riley and Jack were locked so closely in an embrace you couldn’t see the light between them.
+Riley had his head tilted back, and Jack was tracing a path of kisses from jaw to throat.
+When Riley let out a groan of need and pushed Jack away from him and up against the barn wall, it was possibly the most erotic thing Robbie had ever seen.
+Flushed, and harder than he had been in days, he left the area as quickly as he could.
 Shame at his reaction conflicted with the lust inside him.

 He had never missed Paul more than he did today.